sravani-gadey/cdp-trial-patterns/opendatalakehouse/01_ingest.md

 As part of the `Ingest` phase, we will ingest data from an S3 Bucket into Impala Tables using Hue.

-In a pattern that we will release shortly, we will use Cloudera Data Flow (CDF) to ingest data from numerous other sources.
+In Streaming Data Distribution pattern, we will use Cloudera Data Flow (CDF) to ingest data from numerous other sources.

 The primary goal of this is to build an ingestion data pipeline.